russell-archer/IAPHelper/README.md

 ![](./readme-assets/img21.png)

 However, when you run the app on the simulator there are issues.
-The most notably one is that the `Bundle.main.appStoreReceiptURL` property, which points to the location of the App Store receipt, is always nil.
+The most notable one is that the `Bundle.main.appStoreReceiptURL` property, which points to the location of the App Store receipt, is always nil.

 Until a solution is found you will need to build and deploy IAPDemo to a real device if you use an M1-based Mac.